Lusaka: Demographics

 As of the 2010 Zambian census, the population of Lusaka was 1,715,032, of whom 838,210 were male and 876,822 female.
 This represented a 58 per cent increase since the 2000 census, and the city has continued to grow rapidly with an estimated population of 2,731,696 in 2020.
 Although the area was historically on the boundary between the territory of the Soli and Lenje peoples, modern Lusaka has no single dominant ethnic group, with all of Zambia's peoples represented.
 This is a result of extensive migration from all areas of the country into the city, as well as the government's "One Zambia, One Nation" policy which encourages government employees to work across the country irrespective of their area of origin.
 Although most of the population is African and of Bantu origin, there are also some non-Bantu long-term residents in Lusaka.
 This includes white people, many descendants of those who settled around the railway in colonial times and Gujarati-speaking Indians, whose numbers have increased since Zambian independence.
-Many of these non-African residents hold Zambian citizenship.
+Many of these non-Bantu residents hold Zambian citizenship.

 Languages

-As with the rest of Zambia, English is the official national language in Lusaka, and is used in education from the fifth grade in school, at the age of 11, through to university.
+As with the rest of Zambia, English is the official language in Lusaka, and is used in education from the fifth grade in school, at the age of 11, through to university.
 It is also the language used by large business, most newspapers and media, as well as the government.
-The lingua franca in the city until the 1980s was Nyanja, brought by immigrants from Eastern Province.
-Since then, however, with increased migration from the Copperbelt, there has been growing use of Bemba among the city's residents.
+The local language spoken in the city until the late 1980s was Nyanja, brought by immigrants from Eastern Province.
+Since then, however, with increased migration from the Copperbelt region, there has been growing use of Bemba among the city's residents.
 The mixture of three languages has led to a hybrid language in Lusaka known as Town Nyanja.
 This is based on Nyanja, but incorporates vocabulary from English and Bemba as well as Nsenga.